GeorgeHulpoi/payload-totp/README.md

 export default config
 ```

 __IMPORTANT__: The plugin overrides all collections, therefore it should be the last plugin in the array, or at least not followed by plugins that add collections/globals.
+Furthermore, the plugin can break the default behavior for non–user-based access.
+Please read the [Access Wrapper](#access-wrapper) section.

 Now, you need to modify the `middleware.ts` or create it if doesn't exist.
 The middleware will pass the `pathname` as a header.
 This is necessary because we don't have access to the `pathname` in the server-side component.
 Without this part, it will create an endless redirect loop.